Facts about NWU

 Nebraska Wesleyan University is the #1 liberal arts university in Nebraska.
 NWU is dedicated to academic excellence in an environment of Christian concern at both its Lincoln campus and Omaha site.

-Nebraska Wesleyan University enrolls approximately 2,100 from multiple states and countries which makes it the ideal sized university.
+Nebraska Wesleyan University, founded in 1887, enrolls approximately 2,100 from multiple states and countries which makes it the ideal sized university.

 - 106 majors, minors and pre-professional programs

 - Thriving study abroad and service learning programming

 - 79% average first to second-year retention rate

 - 70% graduation rate (percentage of full-time, first-time students who completed bachelor's degree within 6 years)

 - 66% enter grad school within five years